buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.8.4: Properly configure chrome headless if the CI environment is found.
 * 0.8.3: switch to chrome for testing. phantomjs has been deprecated.
 * 0.8.2: bump gulp-sass version for node 7.10 support.
 * 0.8.1: Some jade->pug fixes. beware that with jade-pug the default extension is .pug so extends "layout" will look for layout.pug